Skip to content

 Terminal window

-bunx @checkstack/scripts plugin-pack --validate-only
+bunx @checkstack/scripts@latest plugin-pack --validate-only

 For a final smoke test, pack and install via the Plugin Manager UI of a real Checkstack deployment (or the same dev server’s UI).
 The dev server loads your plugin via manualPlugins; the install path loads it from a tarball.
 They exercise the same register() / init() hooks but not the same install code path, so the pack-and-install run is a useful final check.